The following is a checklist of things that every musician/entertainer’s website should have

 It would probably be too labour-intensive and unproductive to rewrite your bio from scratch every year. – However it will require updating from time to time, so be sure to add a few sentences about what’s happening around about now.
 (If what’s happening now is also the most important or dramatic news about you or your band, make sure that you put that info at the beginning of your bio).

-You have so GOT to have music available to stream on your homepage.
-(As well as on other pages too).
+You have so GOT to have music available to stream on your pages.
+(Your * Home * page might be a suitable place for that too (?)).
 You might consider it a good idea to put a music player widget in the sidebar of every section/page of your website perhaps.
+This may be overkill though: Avoid putting it on sales pages / squeeze pages.
 Remember to switch the auto-play function OFF.
 Your website visitors don’t want to be forced to hear your music. – If you do force them then very few will pay a second visit.

 If you can find a music player that doubles as a music store, that doesn’t use Flash, and is written in HTML5; then by all means use that too.